 Aleeah Livengood is currently serving as the Chief Operating Officer for three family businesses located in Central Indiana.
 She was the Executive Director of the Native American Indian Affairs Commission for the State of Indiana.
 She has acted as a liaison on behalf of Purdue University to reservation-based Native American communities, to increase educational opportunities and indigenous scientific research on Native American lands.
 Within that role she was also instrumental in soliciting funding from Purdue University to support an on-campus Native American Educational & Cultural Center, setting the bar for other Indiana universities.
 She has managed two National Science Foundation grants based on indigenous lands within the Earth and Atmospheric Sciences Department at Purdue University.
 While in that position, she trained Purdue faculty and staff on post-secondary recruitment strategies and retention supports for Native American students, and protocol development when doing research on Native American lands.
 She is interested in programs and activities that make college more accessible for disadvantaged populations.
 Aleeah graduated from Purdue University with a bachelor’s in Speech Pathology and a Masters in Education.
 She’s married and the mother of six sons.

-Louis Lopez, Corporation for National and Community Service, Indianapolis
+Louis Lopez, State Program Director, Corporation for National and Community Service, Indianapolis

 Jonathan M. Perez, Chief of Staff, City of Marion

 Dr. Reingold earned his B.A. in Sociology and Social Welfare at University of Wisconsin and his M.A and Ph.D. in Sociology at the University of Chicago.
-Professor Reingold is Associate Dean for the School of Public and Environmental Affairs (SPEA) on the Bloomington campus and the chairman of the Indiana Commission on Community Service & Volunteerism.
+Professor Reingold is the Justin S. Morrill Dean for the College of Liberal Arts on the West Lafayette campus and the chairman of the Indiana Commission on Community Service & Volunteerism.
 His primary teaching and acclaimed research focuses on urban poverty, social policy, low-income housing policy, civil society, and government performance.
 He was also the Director of the Office of Research & Policy Development and U.S. Corporation for National & Community Service.
-Bio available at: http://www.indiana.edu/~spea/faculty/reingold-david.shtml

 Stefonie Sebastian, National FFA Organization, Indianapolis